Multiparametric analysis of conic linear optimization based on the lift-and-project procedure: Introduction

 {\bf Assumption 2}. $MM^T=I_r$, a $r\times r$ unit matrix.

-Assumption 1 ensures that the perturbation of the objective function is independent of the constraints in mpCLO problems (\ref{primaljihe1}) and (\ref{primaljihe2}).
-A detailed explanation for the assumptions will be given in the next section.
+Assumption 1 is necessary for (\ref{primaljihe1}) and (\ref{primaljihe2}) because it guarantees that the perturbation of the objective function is independent of the constraints; More importantly, it guarantees that the (nonstandard) Lagrange dual of one is a projection of the other.
+We comment more on this in Subsections \ref{nons1} and \ref{otjg1}.